3DBull/VisuWeigh/docs/development.md

  3. If the valid lot has no weight change for the duration of cows present in the image, and there is a weight change present before the valid lot (while there are no detected cows in image), then valid weight will be the weight at the start of the valid lot.
  4. If there are multiple valid lots separated by only one image with no cows detected, combine the valid lots.

-Based on the criteria, I was able to make an algorithm that adjusted the timing of the data to match the timing of the images.
-The following diagram shows the updated weight information (in red) In correct timing with the number of cows predicted in the image (yellow).
+Based on the criteria, an algorithm was made that adjusted the timing of the data to match the timing of the images.
+The following diagram shows the updated weight information (in red), with correct timing of the number of cows predicted in the image (yellow).
 This can be compared with the raw weight information (purple).

 ![img_6.png](img_6.png)